RiverArchitect/RA_wiki/wiki/SHArC.md

 ## Input: HHSI<a name="hemakehsi"></a>

-Before habitat suitability Rasters can be calculated, at least one fish species/lifestage needs to be selected (multiple selections are possible) because *SHArC* will only use hydraulic Rasters that are relevant to the selected aquatic ambiance for a fish-lifestage (see [*Season start* and *Season end* in *Fish.xlsx*](#hefish)).<br/>
+Before habitat suitability Rasters can be calculated, at least one fish species/lifestage needs to be selected (multiple selections are possible) because *SHArC* will only use hydraulic Rasters that are relevant to the selected Physical Habitat for a fish-lifestage (see [*Season start* and *Season end* in *Fish.xlsx*](#hefish)).<br/>

 With at least one fish species-lifestage selected, HSI Rasters can be generated by clicking on the `Generate HSI Rasters` menu and `Flow depth and velocity HSI`.
 A new window opens and first asks for a discharge (or flow) duration curve:

 ![hefish](https://github.com/RiverArchitect/Media/raw/master/images/exp_HE_subgui.PNG)

-A flow duration curve for a preferred aquatic ambiance of target fish-lifestages can be generated from any discharge series within the [Get Started][2] module, which produces correctly formatted flow duration workbooks in `RiverArchitect/00_Flows/CONDITION/flow_duration_FILI.xlsx`.
+A flow duration curve for a preferred Physical Habitat of target fish-lifestages can be generated from any discharge series within the [Get Started][2] module, which produces correctly formatted flow duration workbooks in `RiverArchitect/00_Flows/CONDITION/flow_duration_FILI.xlsx`.
 The flow duration curve generation only considers discharges observed within the seasons defined in [`RiverArchitect/.site_packages/templates/Fish.xlsx`](#hefish).
 For the consideration of completed hydrology years, define `Season start` as `1-Oct` and `Season end` as `30-Sep` (see above discussion).

 In the process of *HHSI* Raster generation, the produced flow duration curves can (must) be used by clicking the `i) Select flow duration curve (.XLSX)` button, which button opens the file explorer in `RiverArchitect/00_Flows/`.
 The flow duration workbook must list discharges in column `A`, starting at row 2 in descending order.
 The discharges need to be positive float numbers.
 The associated exceedance durations (`%`) are stated in column `C`.